aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgcircleelementbuilder/cy/_index.md

 ---
 title: SVGCircleElementBuilder.Cy
 second_title: Aspose.SVG for .NET API Reference
-description: SVGCircleElementBuilder method.
+description: SVGCircleElementBuilder Cy method.
 Sets the cy attribute of the SVG circle element specifying the y-coordinate of the center of the circle
 type: docs
 weight: 30
 url: /net/aspose.svg.builder/svgcircleelementbuilder/cy/